 Using the Agorapulse management system, team members can assign posts and tasks to others in the organization and will clearly see if these have been resolved.

-Brands also have a documented process they will follow in different scenarios.
+Brands also have a documented process they will follow depending on different scenarios.

 For example: